greenm01/vb4x/docs/vb4x_specs.md

 Movement across the lanes is explained in Section 4.

-Players start the game with one homeworld and 50 Production Points (PP), one spaceport, one shipyard, one fully loaded ETAC, a cruiser, two destroyers, and a scout.
+Players start the game with one homeworld and 50 Satoshis (SATs), one spaceport, one shipyard, one fully loaded ETAC, a cruiser, two destroyers, and a scout.

 Each player's homeworld should be placed on the outer ring, as far as strategically possible from enemy home system(s).

-## 2\.2 Planets
+## 2\.2 Solar Systems & Planets

-### 2\.2.1 Planet Attributes

-TODO: explain planet properties and formation.
+TODO: Explain solar system properties and planet formation.

-### 2\.2.2 Terraforming and Colonization

-Terraforming time takes XYZ turns to complete.

-Colonization takes one turn to complete.

 ## 2\.3 Ships, Squadrons, Fleets, and Task Forces